 Andrew Cunningham, Director, Ross and Liddell, commented:

-The awards are operated in support of ‘It’s Good 2 Give’, a small charity with big ambitions to build The Ripple Retreat a luxury residential retreat on the shores of Loch Venacher in the Trossachs National Park.
+The awards are operated in support of ‘It’s Good 2 Give’ in its quest to build The Ripple Retreat a luxury residential retreat on the shores of Loch Venacher in the Trossachs National Park.
 The property will be gifted for short stay visits to young cancer patients and their families and is due to open in June.